isabella232/visualstudiogeeks.github.io/_posts/blog/2015-01-10-how-to-monitor-solution-events-in-vs-extensions.md

 Above code snippet, adds a message to the collection which is bound to the listview.

 ### Unregister from solution events notification ###
 Finally, when package is unloaded or Visual Studio closed, we need to Unadvise from event notification.
-In the example, we will use the cookie stored in the singleton class and unadvise as below.
+In the example, we will use the cookie stored in the `Common` class before and unadvise as below.
 I am doing this in Package class by overriding `Dispose` method.

 {% highlight csharp %}
 protected override void Dispose(bool disposing)